 Plan Description: The Town contributes to the Supplemental Retirement Income Plan (Plan), a defined contribution pension plan administered by the Department of State Treasurer and a Board of Trustees.
 The Plan provides retirement benefits to law enforcement officers employed by the Town.
 Article 5 of G.S.
 Chapter 135 assigns the authority to establish and amend benefit provisions to the North Carolina General Assembly.
 The Supplemental Retirement Income Plan for Law Enforcement Officers is included in the Comprehensive Annual Financial Report (CAFR) for the State of North Carolina.
-The State's CAFR includes the pension trust fund financial statements for the Internal Revenue Code Section 401(k) plan that includes the Supplemental Retirement Income Plan for Law Enforcement Officers.
+The State's CAFR includes the pension trust fund financial statements for the Internal Revenue Code Section 401(k) plan that includes the Supplemental Retirement Income Plan for Law

+Enforcement Officers.
 That report may be obtained by writing to the Office of the State Controller, 1410 Mail Service Center, Raleigh, North Carolina 27699-1410 or by calling (919) 981-5454.

 Funding Policy: Article 12E of G.S.
 Chapter 143 requires the Town to contribute each month an amount equal to five percent of each officer's salary, and all amounts contributed are vested immediately.
-Also, the law enforcement officers may make voluntary contributions to the plan.
-Contributions for the year ended June 30, 2016, were \$52,197, which consisted of \$44,052 from the Town and \$8,145 from the law enforcement officers.
+The law enforcement officers may make voluntary contributions to the plan.

 The Town has elected to make the Supplemental Retirement Income Plan available to general employees.
 The Town contributes four percent of each general participant's salary, and the employees may make voluntary contributions.
-Contributions for general employees for the year ended June 30, 2016, were \$68,142, which consisted of \$47,312 from the Town and \$20,830 from the employees.
+All amounts contributed are immediately vested in the name of each participant.